epiliper/rumina/README.md

 `rumina example.bam --grouping_method directional --separator : --report_coverage --delete_temps`

 ---
-The `input` to `main.py` can be a file or a directory; in the latter case, all .bam files within a directory (exlcuding pipeline products) are processed.
-This is not yet parallelized.
+The `input` to `rumina` can be a file or a directory; if a directory, all BAM files within (exlcuding pipeline products) are processed.

-### Requirements:
-- python3.12+

 ###  Arguments
 :small_blue_diamond: = mandatory, no default

 ##### `input` :small_blue_diamond:
 The input file or directory.
+If a file, it must be:

+1. in BAM format
+2. sorted (e.g. via `samtools sort`)

-If a file, it must be in .bam format.
-BAM indexes, or any files associated with the reference, are not required.
+BAM indexes or any files associated with reference genomes are not required.

-If the input is a directory, all .bam files within (excluding pipeline products) will be processed per the other arguments specified.
+If the input is a directory, all BAM files within (excluding pipeline products) will be processed per the other arguments specified.

 ##### `--grouping_method` :small_blue_diamond: